|Nach Hause||Roll: botic | chl | delipRao | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 As we can see in Mr. Moore's diagram, the complex systems model necessitates a solutions model which involves an integration platform over legacy infrastructure elements, all bunched and connected by a technical architecture layer, a mixture of own and third party modules, a second architecture layer that maps the bottom of the system to the customer’s needs and tastes.
 The complexity of this alone is often too much for the customer and this in turn opens the opportunity to offer consulting and integration services as an icing on the cake.

-NASA, CapGemini, Siemens, WPP and many local business technology integrators are good examples for this business model and its architecture.
+NASA, CapGemini, Siemens, WPP, Oracle, SAP, Bouygues and many local business technology integrators are good examples for this business model and its architecture.
 The model does not scale infinitely but does so pretty well.

 Everybody knows, companies have to be profitable to stay in business.
 We now need to return to Drucker as an unsuspicious source for the assertion that profit is not the goal of business, which is to “create and keep a customer”.
 Profitability is a constraint.
 It is needed to manage risk, crisis and survival.

 We now start to see why Mr. Moore so adamantly discourages the mixing of both business architectures.
 We could give lots of examples, positive and negative.
 Lets be content with 3 or 4.
 After 25 years in the business and great successes IBM got rid of its PC product line.
-Siemens never succeeded in electronic volume operations products.
+Siemens never really succeeded in electronic volume operations products.
 Oracle although trying hard and repeatedly was never once able to successfully develop, ship or sell mass consumer products.
-All of these are very well managed companies and generally successful over many years.
-The other way round was rarely undertaken.
-Apple would be a modest example.
-While maybe they have - after many crises - mastered the volume model better than anybody else, whatever they did in the server, network, management and IT services area was ridiculous and doomed to fail.
-Amazon, coming strictly from the distribution and commerce side, seems to handle it quite well now.

-On the market side, once physical production machinery and transport were efficient enough, low implementation and distribution cost expanded the reach to practically the limits of language comprehension.
-In entertainment, without the need of speed in news content it was even better.
+On the marketing side, once physical production machinery and transport were efficient enough, low implementation and distribution cost expanded the reach to practically the limits of language comprehension.
+In entertainment, without the need of speed in news content, it was even easier to consider transnational markets.
 Translation and overdubbing enlarged markets to culture comprehension sizes.

-The first class of customer is a complex mix of product promoting companies and their advisers and consultants, a sector which the media companies call the advertisement industry.
+The second class of customer is a complex mix of product promoting companies and their advisers and consultants, a sector which the media companies call the advertisement industry.
 The product these customers want to buy is increasingly complex.
-Though it is constructed of rather uniform and simple mass available byproduct elements of mass media (ad time and space slots), the form and set into which these elements are combined tends to be ever more complex.
-Those customers and the associated offers and sales stuff belong to the complex systems architecture.
+Though it is constructed out of rather uniform and simple mass available byproduct elements of mass media (time and space slots for ads), the form and set into which these elements are combined tends to be ever more complex.
+Those customers and the associated offers and sales stuff, if only for the complex psychology involved, belong to the complex systems architecture.

-The troubles generated by the two different business architectures on the other side can be thoroughly felt every day but have been largely overlooked by science and model abstraction as far as we can see.
+The troubles generated by the two different business architectures can be thoroughly felt every day but have been largely overlooked by media science and model abstraction as far as we can see.
 The troubles also have been smeared over a bit by the fact that large intermediate groups act in the field with a strong pretension to be able to reconcile those needs and tastes.
 This pretension is the ground and water they swim in.
 No figure, nothing to be seen.
-Just feelings of the participants
+Just feelings of the participants.
+From the 80ies to the change of the millenium the advertising industry led the way to ever greater glory.
+Now they are on the defensive and do not stop to commit blunders over and over.
+30 second spots before the audience can see a 30 second video.
+Booking youtube ads that practically every user clicks away.
+Booking ads that are surrounded by 4 other moving ads.
+Only crying, no sexiness, no attraction.
+But large report with figures in the millions that no one understands.
+Digital mad cow disease everywhere.

 The Provisional Diagnosis